Articles

 Rehabilitation medicine physicians are specialist doctors who provide medical care to people with an injury, illness or disease that has led to a decline in functional ability.

-What is rehabilitation medicine
+What is rehabilitation medicine?

 Rehabilitation medicine is a clinical and academic medical speciality focussed on assessing and treating people with functional limitation (disability).